 Water dispenser buying guide: water coolers for the modern office

-- Number of users per dispensing point per hour
+- How many users per dispensing point per hour?

-- Glasses, bottles, carafes, or all of them
+- Will you fill glasses, bottles, carafes, or all of them?

 - Hot, cold, ambient or sparkling water?

-Number of users per dispensing point per hour
+How many users per dispensing point per hour?

-However, once you get into a canteen, like the one we have here at Borg & Overström, one dispenser could serve 70 people in a 2-hour lunch period.
-You could install a tap with high capacity under-counter chiller that serves this amount of people.
+However, once you get into a canteen, one dispenser could serve 70 people in a 2-hour lunch period.
+You could install a tap with high-capacity under-counter chiller that serves this amount of people.
 But if it takes roughly 25 to 30 seconds to fill a glass you won’t be able to serve them fast enough.
 In this situation 3 taps with smaller chillers would be the most effective solution.